zama-ai/tfhe-rs/tfhe/docs/core_crypto/tutorial.md

 tfhe = { version = "0.2.0", features = ["aarch64-unix"] }
 ```

-For x86_64-based machines with the [`rdseed instruction`](https://en.wikipedia.org/wiki/RDRAND) running Windows:
+For x86\_64-based machines with the [`rdseed instruction`](https://en.wikipedia.org/wiki/RDRAND) running Windows:

 ```toml
 tfhe = { version = "0.2.0", features = ["x86_64"] }
 ```

-### Commented code to double a 2 bits message in a leveled fashion and using a PBS with the `core_crypto` module.
+### Commented code to double a 2-bits message in a leveled fashion and using a PBS with the `core_crypto` module.

-As a complete example showing the usage of some common primitives of the `core_crypto` APIs, the following Rust code homomorphically computes 2 * 3 using two different methods.
-First using a cleartext multiplication and second using a PBS.
+As a complete example showing the usage of some common primitives of the `core_crypto` APIs, the following Rust code homomorphically computes 2 \* 3 using two different methods.
+First using a cleartext multiplication and then using a PBS.

 ```rust
 use tfhe::core_crypto::prelude::*;